DevilGlitch/SteamHrFarmer/README.md

 # 📈 Steam Hour Farmer 📈
 Based on [🚀 Idle Master Extended](https://github.com/JonasNilson/idle_master_extended)<br>
-Make sure to check them out for the core framework
+Make sure to check them out for the core framework.

+## This Will Generate Cards and Drops There will be no support for this!!!
+Goto [🚀 Idle Master Extended](https://github.com/JonasNilson/idle_master_extended) if your intrested in cards and drops.

 ## 🔽 Download

 - Coming Soon

 ## Credits